-If serious adverse events, undesirable side effects or unexpected characteristics are identified during the development of CT-0508 or any of our other product candidates, we may need to abandon or limit our further clinical development of those product candidates.
+If serious adverse events, undesirable side effects or unexpected characteristics are identified during the development of CT-0525 or any of our other product candidates, we may need to abandon or limit our further clinical development of those product candidates.

-Enrollment in group 1 of our first in human Phase 1 clinical trial of CT-0508 is complete with nine patients successfully dosed.
-In addition to the first group of patients in this study, the Company initiated a second group to evaluate bolus dosing of patients and the Company presented data from five patients in the second group in the third quarter of 2023.
-Group 2 as well as our sub-study to evaluate the coadministration of CT-0508 and pembrolizumab are both currently open for enrollment.
-If CT-0508 or any other product candidate is associated with serious adverse events or undesirable side effects in clinical trials or have characteristics that are unexpected in clinical trials or pre-clinical testing, we may need to abandon development of such product candidate or limit development to more narrow uses or subpopulations in which the serious adverse events, undesirable side effects or unexpected characteristics are less prevalent, less severe or more acceptable from a risk-benefit perspective.
+The first site has been activated for the Phase 1 clinical trial of CT-0525 and the first patient is expected to be treated in the second quarter of 2024.
+If CT-0525 or any other product candidate is associated with serious adverse events or undesirable side effects in clinical trials or have characteristics that are unexpected in clinical trials or pre-clinical testing, we may need to abandon development of such product candidate or limit development to more narrow uses or subpopulations in which the serious adverse events, undesirable side effects or unexpected characteristics are less prevalent, less severe or more acceptable from a risk-benefit perspective.
 In pharmaceutical development, many compounds that initially show promise in early-stage or clinical testing are later found to cause side effects that delay or prevent further development of the compound or decrease the size of the patient population for whom the compound could ultimately be prescribed.
-For example, while CT-0508 has been generally well tolerated based on preliminary clinical results from our Phase 1 clinical trial, such results may not be predictive or indicative of the successful development, marketing approval and eventual commercialization of CT-0508.
+For example, while CT-0508 has been generally well tolerated based on preliminary clinical results from our Phase 1 clinical trial, such results may not be predictive or indicative of the preliminary clinical results from our Phase 1 clinical trial of our follow-on product candidate, CT-0525, or the successful development, marketing approval and eventual commercialization of CT-0525.